 Amanda is originally from Erie, Pennsylvania, where she grew up catching crayfish in backyard creeks.
 She studied studio art and biology at Allegheny College, and participated in a variety of community art and environmental initiatives.

 Following a year of teaching high school art and geology, Amanda moved to Preston County in 2006 to live with her now husband Jake.
-From 2007-2010 she worked for Friends of Deckers Creek as their Education Coordinator, building the foundation for their very successful youth programs and implementing over $167,000 in grant funding for environmental service-learning initiatives in Monongalia and Preston Counties.
+From 2007-2010 she worked for Friends of Deckers Creek as their Education Coordinator, building the foundation for their very successful youth programs and implementing grant-funded initiatives for environmental service-learning initiatives in Monongalia and Preston Counties.
 In 2009, Amanda was awarded the “Guiding Light” award from the West Virginia Watershed Network for her enthusiasm and dedication to environmental education outside of the Deckers Creek watershed.